7 Reasons to Consider Switching Health Insurance Plans

 To avoid getting slammed with unexpected charges at the pharmacy, check with your insurance company to make sure your medications will be covered next year.
 If something changes, switch to a plan that gets you the coverage you need.

 There is only one time of year when you can switch to a new health plan (unless you have a qualifying event).
-If you let your insurance company auto-enroll you, you’ll be stuck with the plan they choose for the whole year.
+If you let your insurance company auto-enroll you, you’ll be stuck with the plan they choose for the whole year — plus, it may or may not suit your needs.

 Taking the time to switch to a different option during Open Enrollment is a great way to ensure you have a plan you’ll like and use all year.

-Health insurance subsidies can make your health plan much more affordable by lowering the cost of your monthly health payment, copay, or coinsurance.
+Health insurance subsidies can make your health plan much more affordable by lowering the cost of your monthly premium, copay, or coinsurance.

 Finding a new plan that meets your unique financial and health needs doesn’t have to be a hassle.
 After you cancel your old plan, Stride makes it easy to compare your options, see if you qualify for subsidized plans, and enroll you in the right plan for your needs.